hammadmengrani/Fraud-ocr-prototype/README.md

 The model was trained on a transactional dataset.

-Base Features: The model uses base features like transaction type, amount, and balances (oldbalanceOrg, newbalanceOrig, oldbalanceDest, newbalanceDest).
+Base Features: The model uses base features like transaction type, amount, and balances (oldbalanceOrg, newbalanceOrg, oldbalanceDest, newbalanceDest).

 Engineered Features: To capture the actual fraud signals, new features were created, as the base features alone are not predictive.
 These were critical for the model's high performance:

-diffOrig: The difference between the original balance and the new balance for the originator (oldbalanceOrg - newbalanceOrig).
+diffOrig: The difference between the original balance and the new balance for the originator (oldbalanceOrg - newbalanceOrg).

 diffDest: The difference for the destination (oldbalanceDest - newbalanceDest).

-is_balance_zeroed: A flag (1 or 0) if the originator's account was emptied (newbalanceOrig == 0).
+is_balance_zeroed: A flag (1 or 0) if the originator's account was emptied (newbalanceOrg == 0).

 amount_to_oldbalance_ratio: The ratio of the transaction amount to the oldbalanceOrg.